shriday966/minimalistic-browser/README.md

 Extract the ZIP file (if downloaded as ZIP).

-Open Google Chrome and go to chrome://extensions/.
+Open Google Chrome and go to "chrome://extensions/".

 Enable Developer Mode (toggle at the top-right corner).

-Click Load unpacked and select the folder containing manifest.json.
+Click Load unpacked and select the folder that contains all the files including manifest.json.

 Your extension is now installed and ready to use! 🚀

+by default all the website will be blocked so allow "www.google.com" and then your disired site.

+make sure you write complete adress to unblock the website for example www.sitename.com.

 🛠 Usage